amarinediary/Puppeteer-AWS-Elastic-Beanstalk-Deployment-Hotfix/README.md

 |Tested up to platform version|`5.4.8 (Recommended)`|

 ## Backward compatibility
-The Marionette Puppeteer deployment folder has been successfully tested with AWS Elastic Beanstalk on a `Node.js 12 running on 64bit Amazon Linux 2` environement.
+This deployment folder has been successfully tested with AWS Elastic Beanstalk on a `Node.js 12 running on 64bit Amazon Linux 2` environement.

 ## Quick start
 Clone this repository, and use it as your deployement folder: